Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/additional-resources/system-requirements.md

-# システム要件
+# System Requirements

-以下は、Analytics のすべてのバージョンでサポートされているオペレーティング システムです。
+The following are the supported operating systems for every version of Analytics.

 ## Android

-バージョン 5.0 (Lollipop) 以降。ただし、Kindle Fire を除く。
+Version 5.0 (Lollipop) or higher, except for the Kindle Fire.

-## デスクトップ
+## Desktop

-Windows 7 SP1 またはそれ以降
+Windows 7 SP1 or newer.

-Microsoft .Net 4.6.2 がインストールされている必要があります。.NET Framework のシステム要件の詳細に関して[この Microsoft 記事](https://docs.microsoft.com/ja-jp/dotnet/framework/get-started/system-requirements) をご参照ください。
+Requires Microsoft .Net 4.6.2 installed on your machine.
+For more information on .NET Framework system requirements, check [this Microsoft article](https://docs.microsoft.com/en-us/dotnet/framework/get-started/system-requirements).

 ## iOS

-iOS バージョン 11 以降
+iOS version 11 or higher.

-## ウェブ
+## Web

-Analytics の Web 版は以下のブラウザーをサポートします。
+The Web version of Analytics supports the following browsers:

 - *Chrome*
-- *Edge (Chromium ベース バージョン)*
+- *Edge (Chromium-based version)*
 - *Firefox*
 - *Safari*

 >[!NOTE]
->モバイル版の Firefox と Chrome はサポートされません。
+>The mobile versions of Firefox and Chrome are not supported.